 In order to avoid the alteration of the adjustment limits (also see "3.4.4.
 Adjustment limits") by an unprivileged user, the screen with the adjustment limit settings ("Limits") can be locked by a PIN code.
-The menu pages "3.Limits" in SETTINGS and "Profiles" in MENU will then become inaccessible until the lock is removed by entering the correct PIN or in case it has been forgotten, by resetting the device as last resort.
+The menu pages "3.Limits" in SETTINGS and Profiles in MENU will then become inaccessible until the lock is removed by entering the correct PIN or in case it has been forgotten, by resetting the device as last resort.

-How to lock the "Limits"
+► How to lock the Limits

-1. While the DC input is switched off, tap the touch area MENU on the main screen.
+1. While the DC input is switched off, tap the touch area

+MENU

+on the main screen.

-- 2. In the menu tap "HMI Setup" and then on "Limits Lock". - 3.
-In the next page set the check mark for "Lock".
+- 2. In the menu tap on HMI Setup, then on Limits Lock. - 3.
+In the next page set the check mark for Lock.